General Info

 - A member (ie. non-volunteer) interested in coordinating a trip must contact the

-Volunteer Coordinator, Rhonda at volunteer@edmontonoutdoorclub.com.
+Volunteer Coordinator, Mark at volunteer@edmontonoutdoorclub.com.

 - Events that are technical or extreme in nature will be reviewed by the EOC Executive Team